bcnmy/scw-contracts/README.md

 - **BaseSmartAccount.sol**: An abstract contract implementing the EIP4337 IWallet interface.
 - **Proxy.sol**: A lightweight proxy upgradeable through the UUPS pattern.
-- **SmartAccountFactory.sol**: This factory contract manages the deployment of smart wallets (Account Abstraction).
+- **SmartAccountFactory.sol**: This factory contract manages the deployment of Smart Account (Account Abstraction).
-- **SmartAccount.sol**: The primary implementation contract for a smart wallet (Account Abstraction).
+- **SmartAccount.sol**: The primary implementation contract for a Smart Account (Account Abstraction).
 - **EntryPoint.sol**: Implements the EIP4337 Entry Point contract.
 - **StakeManager.sol**: A stake manager for wallet and paymaster deposits/stakes.
 - **Executor.sol**: A helper contract facilitating calls and delegate calls to dapp contracts.